TheModdedChicken/ManiaKV/README.md

 [Raylib](https://github.com/raysan5/raylib) - Used as main library for graphics, sound, etc.

-[Mania Cat](https://github.com/malad1211/Mania-Cat) - Used for inspiration and it's bongo cat assets
+[Mania Cat](https://github.com/malad1211/Mania-Cat) - Used for inspiration and it's bongo cat assets.

+[oppai.c](https://github.com/l3lackShark/gosumemory/blob/master/pp/oppai.c) - Yoinked from [gosumemory](https://github.com/l3lackShark/gosumemory) to extract information from [osu!](https://github.com/ppy/osu).

-Also, thanks to [Floatyoats](https://github.com/Floatyoats) for suggesting I make this and helping me playtest :D
+Also, major thanks to [Floatyoats](https://github.com/Floatyoats) for testing, suggesting ideas, commissioning art, and being the reason I started creating this application in the first place :D

 This project is supposed to be an unofficial successor to [malad1211's](https://github.com/malad1211) project called [Mania-Cat](https://github.com/malad1211/Mania-Cat).
 I was originally going to fork it but I ran into issues with the main library they were using so I decided to create a new application with [raylib](https://github.com/raysan5/raylib).